 Should this functionality apply whenever the CRS of a layer is altered?

 Using QGIS 1.7.4 (411aff6) under Win7 64bit.

-Updated by Pirmin Kalberer about 1 year ago
+Updated by Pirmin Kalberer over 4 years ago

-- Target version changed from Version 2.0.0 to Version X - Unplanned
+- Target version changed from Version 2.0.0 to Future Release - Nice to have

 With Quantum GIS Lisboa, a .prj file will be written by using fTools 'Define current projection' command, but no .qpj file.
 This should work in most cases, because QGIS writes all essential information in the prj file, like TOWGS84 and EPSG code.
 So I think this ticket can be closed.